Call of Duty: World at War: Overview

-The single-player campaign includes thirteen hidden "death cards", denoted by playing cards attached to makeshift war graves.
-There is one in each level (barring those that take place in vehicles); collecting them unlocks cheats for Co-op mode, such as reduced enemy endurance and "paintball mode".
+The single-player campaign includes easter eggs in the form of thirteen hidden "death cards", represented by playing cards attached to makeshift war graves.
+There is one in each level (barring those that take place solely in vehicles); collecting them unlocks cheats for Co-op mode, such as reduced enemy endurance and "paintball mode".

 Multiplayer

 World at War's multiplayer experience resembles the one established in Call of Duty 4: Modern Warfare.
-All versions of the game use a similar perk and ranking system and feature six multiplayer modes, including team deathmatch and capture the flag.
+All versions of the game use a similar perk and ranking system and feature six multiplayer modes, including Team Deathmatch and capture the flag.
 There are three "killstreak rewards" that can be used to turn the tide of battle: a recon plane, showing opposing players on the mini-map; an artillery strike upon an area; and attack dogs, which spawn and attack opposing players.
 These are gained with 3, 5, and 7 kills, respectively.
 They are available in all game modes, apart from team survival, and cannot be edited.

 The game also features a cooperative gameplay mode with up to two players via split-screen on consoles, or four players online, for the first time in the franchise.
 The Wii version of the game does not include online co-op, but two players can play through a "squadmate co-op" mode which allows both players to experience the game through the same screen and point of view.

 Nazi Zombies

-All versions of World at War (with the exception of that for the Wii) features the minigame Nazi Zombies.
-This is the first time the "Zombies" mode ever appeared in any Call of Duty game.
-In order to play the mode, the campaign must be completed.
-The mode consists of 1-4 players fighting an unlimited number of waves of Nazi zombies.
-Players can work together with other people to kill the zombies in a "co-op" (cooperative) mode either offline with 1-2 players or online with 2-4 players.
-The players gain points by injuring or killing the zombies or repairing boarded-up windows, which are used to remove blockages inside the bunker and to gain access to more useful weapons than the starting M1911 pistol and unlock more rooms.
-Zombies continually break the windows to gain entrance and to down the players; when all players are damaged enough to fall, the game is over.
-Three extra maps for Nazi Zombies were added with the World at War map packs.
+The Xbox 360, PlayStation 3, and Windows versions of World at War feature the minigame Nazi Zombies.
+This is the first appearance of the "Zombies" mode in any Call of Duty game; the mode would eventually become a mainstay for any Call of Duty game developed by Treyarch.
+On completion of the final campaign mission, the first Zombies map, "Nacht der Untoten", will launch automatically.